dmenne/breathtestshiny/README.md

 ### Installing Docker
 - For Windows 10, you can get the installer from the [Docker store](https://store.docker.com/editions/community/docker-ce-desktop-windows).
 For earlier versions of Windows, use the [Docker toolbox](https://www.docker.com/products/docker-toolbox).
 For installation details, see [here](https://docs.docker.com/docker-for-windows/install/).
 - Linux users know how to install Docker anyway.
 - Docker should have at least 2 GB of memory; on Windows, use Settings from the Docker tray icon.
-If you want to build the Docker image, you need at least 4 GB and 2 cores; strange error messages will confused you horribly when memory is low.
+If you want to build the Docker image, you need at least 4 GB and 2 cores; confusing error messages are being emitted when memory is low.

 ### Installing `breathtestshiny`